 For my second activity I chose to learn a new tool under the topic of emerging technologies.
 I covered off two tasks for this subject by using Canva (2024) to create the marketing materials for assessment two.

-Figure 1: Term 2 Events (Curran, 2024, April)
+Figure 2: Term 2 Events (Curran, 2024, April)

 Learning to use this new tool is relevant to my practice of working with young people as I was able to create material that was engaging and could be shared digitally; this is where and how you find young people looking for information and services.
 Offering classes to teach this type of technology to young people is service that a library could offer.
-Many young people have variable access to technology and learning to use technology.
+Many young people have variable access to technology and learning to use technology, see table below for an example.
 Libraries can fill this gap in their education by offering access to technology and by providing staff who are well-versed in the technological learning needs of 21st century young people (Nelson & Braafladt, 2012, p. x).
 Even though I consider myself very computer literate, there is a gap in my knowledge of this type of advanced creative technology.
 I’ve also never used social media as a means to engage with library users, Canva has the functionality to assist me to do this.

-Figure 2: 2022 Survey of 1033 families - Children who lack access to devices for education (Walsh, 2022, December).
+Figure 3: 2022 Survey of 1033 families - Children who lack access to devices for education (Walsh, 2022, December). |

 There are many myths surrounding children, technology and their development, many being that technology can only have a negative effect on children, for example that technology hinders social interaction.
 However, a study by Lydia Plowman and Joanna McPake found that with adult help children can learn to use technology to create, then share materials with long-distance family via technology; therefore, enhancing their social interaction skills at an earlier age (Plowman & McPake, 2013, technology hinders social interaction section).